 Sanguine: 1. optimistic, especially in a bad situation.
 2. lit. blood-red.
 3. arch. bloody or blood-thirsty.

 'How can we make up for so much tragedy?'

 On a faded grand estate in central India, a family of five women are determined to survive, surrounded by an apocalyptic landscape ravaged by a terrible accident.
 A response to the rarely-discussed 1984 Bhopal Union Carbide disaster - the largest man-made industrial accident of modern times - this show creates a surreal world which resonates with all cultures affected by globalization, combining Western music with Indian folklore and dance.

 Sanguine Night is supported by Arts Council England, Old Vic New Voices, Derby Theatre (In Good Company), The Park Theatre (Script Accelerator), Ovalhouse and RADA Festival.

-Sanguine Night will be presented as part of RADA Festival (London) on July 6th and Cambridge Junction on July 8th.
+Sanguine Night was presented as a scratch sharing as part of RADA Festival (London) and Cambridge Junction New Writing Festival.

 r&D Cast & team

 Park theatre R&D Cast: Sakuntala Ramanee, Medhavi Patel, Nyla Levy, Norma Dixit, Catherine Mobley, Manorma Joisi